 - demonstrate understanding of and ability to use distribution, chi-square, t and F distributions

 - explain the sampling distribution of an estimator

 - demonstrate understanding of measures of goodness of fit including their uses and limitations

 - explain the assumptions of the classical linear regression model

-2. Chiang, A.C. and K. Wainwright (2005) Fundamental Methods of Mathematical Economics, Forth Edition.
+- Chian, A.C. and K. Wainwright (2005) Fundamental Methods of Mathematical Economics, Fourth Edition.
 McGraw-Hill.